Trey-Ice/URL-Tracker-remove/README.md

-literally Just put the three files in a folder and go to the extension settings and unpack the folder
+literally Just put the three files(background.js, contentscript.js, manifest.json) in a folder and go to the extension settings and unpack the folder

-Vibed :T sorry
+Vibed :T

 Note doesn't work on reddit's site but does on Reddit links

-Works With YT,Amazon,Ebay,Reddit(Links only, not pasting to site), Twitter/X, Facebook(should), Instagram,
+Works With YT,Amazon,Ebay,Reddit(Links only, not pasting to site), Twitter/X, Facebook(should), Instagram links.